 While you may already be familiar with what is SEO, we are here to talk about one of the types of SEO which is On-Page SEO.
 On-Page SEO is one the most important factor to rank your domain higher on search engines.
-This post will help you understand what is On-Page SEO, Importance of On-Page SEO & On-Page SEO Factors.
+This post will help you understand what is On-Page SEO, Importance of On-Page SEO & On-Page SEO Techniques.

 What is On-Page SEO?

 On-page SEO is a method to optimize your webpages adhering to google guidelines to get better rankings on search engines.
 This in turn will draw more quality web traffic your way and help you get the conversion you so desire, be it letting people know about your business/brand, having them sign up for email updates, enticing them into buying your products/services, etc. On-page SEO techniques must be executed together with technical SEO and off-page SEO tactics for the best, most long-lasting results.
+Some of the well known On-Page SEO techniques include URLs, Internal linking, title & meta tags, content updation.
+Let us understand some more pointers which would help you to rank better on Google SERPs in 2020

 Why On-page SEO is Important